mac-comp127/bubble-blitz/README.md

 Complete the `isCannonBallWithin` method.
 This should return true if the cannon ball parameter is within the bubble's radius.
 Otherwise it should return false.

 In the test folder, run `BubbleTest`.
-Your tests should now pass correctly.
+Its tests should now pass.

 ### Part 2: Popping Bubbles